-Task Decide whether you want to pay any voluntary Class 2 NIC.
-Ruby decides that she will not pay any voluntary Class 2 National Insurance contributions.
-Decide whether you will file your self assessment tax return on paper or online.
+Task Decide whether you want to pay your Class 2 NIC before the due date (to protect yourself if you need to claim any qualifying benefits such as maternity allowance).
+Ruby decides that she will not pay any Class 2 National Insurance contributions in advance as she is uncertain whether she will have profits above the Small Profit Threshold .
+Ruby has not decided whether she will pay voluntary Class 2 NIC yet.
+Decide whether you will file your Self Assessment tax return on paper or online.
 Ruby decides to file her tax return online as she will be able to see her tax calculation straight away, she checks to see if she has been registered to use HMRC online.
 If your sales are above the VAT registration threshold or will be in the next 30 days - notify HMRC to register for VAT.
-Consider if you are exempt from Making Tax Digital (MTD) for VAT - if so apply for an exemption. keeps a running total of what she has invoice
+Ruby is confident that her sales will not be above the VAT registration threshold as she keeps a running total of what she has invoiced each month.

-At the end of Ruby's accounting period, 5 April 2025, she looks at what business records she has kept.
+At the end of Ruby's accounting period, 5 April 2022, she looks at what business records she has kept.
 These are shown below: